 MFT (Marriage and Family Therapists) are Masters-level clinicians.
 For the MFT to be licensed in California, the individual must complete three thousand hours of supervised professional experience and successfully complete two licensing examinations.
 MFTs are licensed to provide counseling on interpersonal relationships.
 Coursework includes diagnosis, psychological testing, sexuality, addiction, individual development, couples, trauma, working with children, and much more.

 Generally speaking, MFTs charge 60% of what psychiatrists do, and 80% of what psychologists do.

 I am in-network with Anthem and Aetna for a few existing clients, although I am not accepting new in-network clients.
-Though I do not accept other insurance directly, your PPO insurance carrier may pay for out-of-network providers.
+Though I do not accept insurance directly, your PPO insurance carrier may pay for out-of-network providers.
 I am happy to provide a monthly superbill (receipt) which you can submit to your insurer or to your Healthcare Reimbursement Account (HRA), although this is in no way a guarantee of coverage.

 This is a question I hear often.
 Of course, you’d like to know how long treatment will take, but there are so many factors that impact it.
 How long have you had the problems?
 How ingrained is your thinking about them?
 How willing are you to be vulnerable in therapy?
 How willing are you to work together with me?
 Generally speaking, I do depth therapy to really get at the root of the problem.
 There are other modalities that address symptom reduction, which can be helpful, but I prefer to help you make deeper changes through our relationship together.